Habu Chandra Raja Gobu Chandra Montri: Plot

-The film tells the story of a king named Hobu Chandra, who was the king of Bombagarh.
+The film tells the story of a king named Hobu Chandra, the king of Bombagarh.
 He was very kind and generous.
 His subjects were happy and content.
 There was enough food and drink for everyone.
 The king had a wise octogenarian prime minister who used to give good advice to him.
 Everyone in Bombagarh was happy with their king and prime minister.

 Then the king married the princess Kusumkumari of Chandragarh.
 It was a time of celebration.
-There were magic, song and dance performances.
-And then one day the king saw someone standing and staring at them, his dress and look was not like the others, he seemed to be a foreigner in Bombagarh.
+There were magic, song, and dance performances.
+And then, one day, the king saw someone standing and staring at them; his dress and look were not like the others; he seemed to be a foreigner in Bombagarh.
 The king called him.
 The man came and introduced himself as Gobu Chandra from Gujjar Kingdom.

-Gobu proved that he can make money out of thin air.
-The king became happy and Gobu convinced him to make him the new Mantri, replacing and firing the old Mantri.
+Gobu proved that he could make money out of thin air.
+The king became happy, and Gobu convinced him to make him the new Mantri, replacing and firing the old Mantri.
 This changes everything.
-Gobu also gives the Raja and Rani special glasses which show them a false reality where their subjects are happy and satisfied.
+Gobu also gives the Raja and Rani special glasses, which show them a false reality where their subjects are happy and satisfied.
 The kingdom is now in chaos.

-The King takes many nonsensical decisions advised by Gobi.
-When sweet sellers tell the King that they face severe loss as their sweets won't sell, the King makes price of Rasgulla same as the price of puffed rice (Muri).
+The King makes many nonsensical decisions, advised by Gobu.
+When sweet sellers tell the King that they face severe loss as their sweets won't sell, the King makes the price of Rasgulla the same as the puffed rice (Muri).

-When a thief dies by a wall falling on him, Gobi tries to find a murderer, when there clearly is none.
-First accused is the creator of the wall which fell on the thief.
+When a thief dies from a wall falling on him, Gobu tries to find a murderer when there is none.
+The first accused is the creator of the wall which fell on the thief.
 He further accuses the labor who made the wall.
 The labor then accuses the person who gave him the mud to make the wall.
-The person who made the mud, accuses a shepherd for making his mud soft by having his cows shit on it.
+The person who made the mud, accuses a shepherd of making his mud soft by having his cows shit on it.
 The innocent shepherd is sentenced to death.